Examples of Gamification in the Workplace

 The main reason why gamification works is that it taps into the top three motivators (recognition, sense of competition and reward) to improve employee engagement.
 It is the convergence of productivity and technology where game mechanics are utilized in a non-gaming context.

-A gamification tool taps into the psychological behavior which governs our everyday decisions and provides a strong platform to share our achievements, managing our work progress and building competition.
+A gamification tool taps into the psychological behavior that governs our everyday decisions and provides a strong platform to share our achievements, manage our work progress, and build competition.

 Gamification is 75% psychology and 25% technology